Celebrating Faculty Accomplishments - August 2017

-Receiving the new professorships, effective July 1, are Mark B.N.
-Hansen (James B. Duke Professor of Literature) and Anne D. Yoder (Braxton Craven Professor of Evolutionary Biology).
-The new Bass Fellows are Emily Bernhardt (Jerry G. and Patricia Hubbard Professor of Biology), effective to June 30, 2022, and Lenhard Ng (Eads Family Professor of Mathematics), effective to June 30, 2021.
+Mark B.N.
+Hansen was named James B. Duke Professor of Literature, and Anne D. Yoder was named the Braxton Craven Professor of Evolutionary Biology.
+The new Bass Fellows are Emily Bernhardt, who was named the Jerry G. and Patricia Crawford Hubbard Professor of Biology, and Lenhard Ng, who was named the Eads Family Professor of Mathematics.
 Read more.

 Trinity Distinguished Lecture

 In case you missed Professor Mark Anthony Neal's Trinity Distinguished Lecture at the end of the spring semester: https://youtu.be/6MI5XBBZe_c